-COURSE OBJECTIVES
+COURSE OUTCOMES

 - 1. To acquire a broad knowledge of the Bible's first five books in terms of content, themes, and theological purposes for its composition. - 2.
 To understand this sweeping and expansive collection as a sophisticated and highly nuanced work of theology, with all its attendant complexities. - 3.
 To perform competent exegesis of selected chapters with sufficient literary appreciation and theological depth. - 4.
-To study the words of the Torah with a sense of humility and awe, and recognize some of the various ways these words have been received over the centuries. - 5.
+To study the words of the Torah with a sense of humility and awe, and recognize some of the various ways these words have been received over the centuries, and articulate the importance of these books within a larger biblical theology. - 5.
 To take preliminary steps toward disseminating the messages of these narratives, poems, laws, and lyrics to various audiences in the academic world and the church.